CPaaSAPI/AndroidSampleApp/README.md

 # AndroidSampleApp
 Sample code that demonstrate how to integrate the CPaaSAPI SDK to a kotlin application

-## CPaaS Android SDK Integration Guide

-# Getting Started
+# Integration Guide - Getting Started

 This guide provides you with an overview of the key objects you will use to build your Voice application using the CPaaSAPI SDK.